 ‘Rock’ wall: 125 Edgedale Plains

-They’ve taken efforts to make the colour scheme and design of this rock-climbing wall look like an actual rock wall, which is kind of rustic and fun.
+They’ve taken efforts to make the colour scheme and design of this rock-climbing wall look like an actual rock wall, which is rustic and fun.
 With the high bridge, kids could have lots of fun chasing their friends around and climbing up and about.

 Triple slides: 114 Edgefield Plains